While hiking along the Yarkon River in Tel Aviv, we will go over the basics (like a river map) and see what it offers.

-And if you want to sail at the river by yourself you can rent a boat at Yarkon River sailing.
+And if you want to sail at the river by yourself, you can rent a boat at Yarkon River sailing.
 There are different types of boats, both with engines and without.
 The only downside is the price.
 For most types of boats, it starts at 100 NIS per hour.
 Therefore these boats are usually standing.
-But, this gives me an opportunity to photograph them 😉
+But this allows me to photograph them 😉

 The left side is for pedestrians, and the right is for bicycles: